 In other words, not enough businesses are taking advantage of OutBrain.
 It should not be that cheap relative to display & CPC ads.
 And there are some companies taking notice.

-What do you think has a better ROI – paying $10+ CPM for a banner ad that tells people they can depend on AllState…or a piece of content that provides a step by step plan to survive winter with your car that gets actual clicks for $0.20 per click?
+What do you think has a better ROI – paying $10+ CPM for a banner ad that tells people they can get a coupon for HelloFresh…or a piece of positive PR that tells how the author’s experience really surpassed expectations for $0.20 per click?

 I’d love to see their Analytics, but I’d bet on OutBrain.
-People end up reading valuable content on AllState’s website.
-It might not be an ad…but the content basically lives on a big ad for AllState.
+People end up reading valuable content on from a trusted journalist or from the company’s actual website.
+It might not be an ad…but the content basically lives on a big ad for HelloFresh.

 Either way, I’d argue it’s worth a test at least.
 You can get visits to your site using content you own for a rock-bottom ad price.

 First, head over to OutBrain.
 You’ll be signing up for an account to acquire traffic – err… “Amplify Your Content.”

 Second, you’ll need to set up the basic settings for your campaign including bid, placements, and tracking.